 How Does a UAD Designation Identify a Trust?

-The term “UAD” is typically used in connection with a living trust.
-It stands for “under agreement dated” and it appears in trust instruments—the trust's formation documents—to establish that an irrevocable, not a revocable, living trust has been formed.
+The term under agreement dated (UAD) is typically used in connection with a living trust.
+It also appears in trust instruments—the trust's formation documents—to establish that an irrevocable living trust has been formed.
 Financial and other institutions rely upon the UAD designation for tax and other purposes.

 Revocable vs. Irrevocable Living Trusts